prcutler/castopod-user-guide/docs/getting-started/create-episode.md

 You can optionally upload a chapters file in JSON format.
 To learn more about chapters and for an example of the correct format, visit the [Podcast Namespace](https://github.com/Podcastindex-org/podcast-namespace/blob/main/chapters/jsonChapters.md).

+!!! note
+    Not all podcast players natively support chapters in JSON format.
+More modern players, such as Fountain and Apple podcasts, do support chapters in JSON format.

 ## Publish your episode

 When complete, press the `Create episode` button at the bottom of the page.
 You will be automatically directed to